 Disconnected again, I ran the script for the third time and

 echo-ed out a calling card.
-I switch over to my Windows VM to pull up the card, but I can’t find it anywhere.
+I switched over to my Windows VM to pull up the card, but I can’t find it anywhere.
 I create a text file on the Windows machine, then flip back to Kali and run the script again to reconnect.
 Nothing.

 Ryne finishes his own test.
 “I don’t get a shell.”